sepharg/NugetVisualizer/README.md

 ### Initial setup

+##### Database

 Run the following command in a Windows prompt under Core\

     dotnet ef database update

 This will create the database under the path defined by the *Dbpath* variable

+##### Configuration

+Create a file named configuration.json in the root of ConsoleVisualizer and UnitTests folders.
+This can be used as a template:

+    {  "GithubOrganization": "YOUR ORGANIZATION HERE",
+       "GithubToken": "YOUR GITHUB TOKEN HERE",
+       "Dbpath" : "full path to your sqlite database" }